 - Jumping rope

-Each of these bone strengthening exercises helps stimulate bone cells to grow stronger, increasing bone density and resilience.
+Each of these exercises helps stimulate bone cells to grow stronger, increasing bone density and resilience.

 Benefits of Bone Strengthening Exercises